hkust-taco/mlstruct/getting-started.md

 ### Using the Docker image

-We have built a Docker image containing all necessary prerequisites and pushed it to [Docker Hub]() [TODO].
+We have built a Docker image containing all necessary prerequisites and pushed it to [Docker Hub](https://hub.docker.com/r/mlscript/mlscript-docker).

 To use this image, you should first install Docker if it is not installed yet.
 Then, you can launch a container using this image with the following command:

 ```
+docker pull mlscript/mlscript-docker:v0
-docker run -it --rm TODO
+docker run -it --rm mlscript/mlscript-docker:v0
 ```

 You will be attached to the shell of the container after the image gets pulled and the container is launched.
-Launch the SBT shell by typing `sbt`.
+Please `cd` to `mlscript-core-language/` and launch the SBT shell by typing `sbt`.

 ## Compiling the project and running the tests